ashbeech/moralis-web3-user-demo/README.md

 Aim: ReactJS demo website Save time for users and developers utilising Web3 via Moralis integration.

 These tutorial videos are a great introduction: [Link to Moralis YouTube Video](https://youtu.be)<br>
-Also reference the Moralis [Docs](https://docs.moralis.io/moralis-server/users/crypto-login)
+Also reference the Moralis [Docs](https://docs.moralis.io/moralis-server/users/crypto-login) on Web3 logins.

 ## Quick Launch 🚀